 The main objective of this study was to determine the prevalence of dyslexia among students in Arak, in which 2135 students from the first to sixth grade were evaluated.
 The results of this study indicated that the prevalence of this disorder was 9.9% for all students.
-The prevalence of this disorder was higher in boys than in girls, although this difference was not statistically significant.
-The highest prevalence was reported in the fourth grade, thus with the increase in grade, the prevalence of reading disorder did not decrease.
-The prevalence of reading disorder in the city of Arak was 9.1%, in girls and 10.6% in boys.
+The prevalence of this disorder was not statistically significant.
+The highest prevalence was reported in the fourth grade, thus with the increase in grade, the prevalence of reading disorder in the city of Arak was 9.1%, in girls and 10.6% in boys.